simran36755/ds-ai-final-project-iitjammu/Readme.txt

 2. Run `extract_features.py`.
 3. Run `train_model.py`.
 4. Run `predict.py` to test a new song.
+Run the three .py files under one terminal please.
 Made with basic Python, sklearn, pandas, and librosa.